Vectorface/whip/README.md

     use VectorFace\WhichIp\WhichIp;

-To fetch an IP address using every known method, you can simply do
+To fetch an IP address using every implemented method, you can simply do

     $whip = new WhichIp();
     $clientAddress = $whip->getValidIpAddress();

-The class will attempt every known method to retrieve the client's IP address starting with very specific use cases and falling back to more general use cases.
+The class will attempt every method to retrieve the client's IP address starting with very specific use cases and falling back to more general use cases.

+Note, that the method `WhichIp::getValidIpAddress` will return `false` if no valid IP address could be determined, so it is important to check for errors.

+    $whip = new WhichIp();
+    if (false === ($clientAddress = $whip->getValidIpAddress())) {
+        // handle the error
+    }

-To fetch an IP address using a very specific method, you can specify a bitmask of enabled methods to the constructor.
-Here is an example of looking up the IP using CloudFlare's custom HTTP header, and falling back to REMOTE_ADDR otherwise.
+To fetch an IP address using a specific method, you can pass a bitmask of enabled methods to the constructor.
+Here is an example of looking up the IP address using CloudFlare's custom HTTP header, and falling back to `$_SERVER['REMOTE_ADDR']` otherwise.

     $whip = new WhichIp(WhichIp::CLOUDFLARE_HEADERS | WhichIp::REMOTE_ADDR);
     $clientAddress = $whip->getValidIpAddress();

-This method looks great, but there is the problem that the custom HTTP header can easily be spoofed if your sites accept traffic not from CloudFlare.
-WhichIp also allows you to specify a whitelist of IP ranges to accept custom headers.
+This method works, but there is the problem that the custom HTTP header can easily be spoofed if your sites accept traffic not from CloudFlare.
+To prevent this, Whip allows you to specify a whitelist of IP addresses (or address ranges) that you accept per method.

 ## Using the CloudFlare IP Range Whitelist

-Whip can accept a whitelist of IP ranges to use when checking the CloudFlare custom header and fall back to `$_SERVER['REMOTE_ADDR']` if the custom header was not found or if the source IP address does match any in the whitelist.
+As a common example, Whip can accept a whitelist of IP ranges for CloudFlare when using their custom header and fall back to `$_SERVER['REMOTE_ADDR']` if the custom header was not found or if the source IP address does match any in the whitelist.

     $whip = new WhichIp(
         WhichIp::CLOUD_FLARE_HEADERS | WhichIp::REMOTE_ADDR,